ThrillStays

 The Ferry Crossing

 The crossing from Tarifa to Tangier takes 35 minutes by fast ferry (FRS and Inter Shipping operate multiple daily crossings).
 Book online in advance during peak season (June to September) or buy at the port for off-peak travel.
-Cost: $40 to $60 per person plus $80 to $120 for a vehicle.
+Cost in 2026: approximately $40 to $60 per person plus $80 to $120 for a vehicle.

 Border procedures: European passport holders process quickly.
 Expect 1 to 2 hours total for the vehicle ferry process including check-in, customs, and disembarkation.
-Have your vehicle registration, insurance (you need Moroccan insurance, available at the port for $30 to $50 for 10 days), and passport ready.
+Have your vehicle registration, insurance (Moroccan insurance is available at the port for $30 to $50 for 10 days), and passport ready.

-Driving in Morocco: Moroccan roads are generally good on the main highways (A1 to A3 autoroute from Tangier south).
+Driving in Morocco: Moroccan highways (A1 to A3 autoroute from Tangier south) are generally good.
 Driving culture is more aggressive than Europe: expect overtaking on blind corners, livestock on the road, and creative interpretation of traffic signals.
 Drive defensively and never drive at night outside cities.

 Morocco: The Main Event